junxit/us-congress-bills-111/metadata.md

 - 2010-07-01 — Mr. Conyers moved to suspend the rules and pass the bill, as amended.
 - 2010-07-01 — On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote. (text: CR H5330)
 - 2010-07-01 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote.(text: CR H5330)
+- 2010-07-13 — Received in the Senate and Read twice and referred to the Committee on Commerce, Science, and Transportation.